Purpose

 Open Access

 The Library is committed to the widest possible dissemination of scholarly knowledge.
-The Library will make efforts to support a variety of open access projects.
-Please refer to the Brock University Library’s Open Access webpage for details.
+To that end, and as funds permit, the Library will make efforts to support a variety of open access projects.

 Selection Process

-Recommendations for the purchase of materials are accepted from faculty, staff and students, but final responsibility for the selection of library resources lies with Collections Services Librarians.
+Librarians and faculty cooperate to develop the Library’s collection.
+Recommendations for the purchase of materials are accepted from faculty, staff and student.
+Final responsibility for the selection of library resources lies with our Collections Librarians.

-Decisions regarding acquisition of all resources are based on the priorities and criteria in these guidelines.
+Decisions regarding acquisition of all resources are based on the priorities and criteria stated above.

 Requests for new electronic resources (excluding individually purchased ebooks) require a completed Information Resource evaluation form.
-The Library’s Collections Working Group assesses these requests based on the following criteria:
+The Collections Librarians assess these requests based on criteria listed above, as well as the following:

-Availability of material via other Ontario libraries, electronic full text databases, etc.
+The Library takes into account the availability of materials at other Ontario libraries, in electronic full text databases, etc.

 The Library applies consistent practices and priorities in the expenditure of its resources through analysis of use, demand, relevancy and format.